stefleon33/meet/README.md

     SCENARIO 1: When user hasn't specified a number, 32 events are shown by default.

+        Given: the user opens the app;
-        Given: the user has selected a city;
+        And: the user has not specified the number of events to display
-        When: they view the available events;
+        When: the user opens the event list;
-        Then: their view should be set to show 32 events.
+        Then: "32" events should be displayed.

     SCENARIO 2: User can change the number of events displayed.

-        Given: the user has selected a city and is on the events page;
+        Given: the user is on the events page;
+        And: the user has specified the number of events to display as "10"
-        When: the user wants to change the number of events displayed;
+        When: the user changes the number of events to display to "10";
-        Then: they should be given options for what they can change their view to be.
+        Then: "10" events should be displayed.

 ## Feature 4: Use the App When Offline